 The anti argument

-On the reverse side of this debate is the argument that children respond well to structure, that the benefits of establishing a routine are well known, and that there is no particular reason for an established bedtime to change just because of a lack of school.
+On the reverse side of this debate is the argument that children respond well to structure.
+The benefits of establishing a routine are well known, and that there is no reason for a bedtime to change just because school is out.
 What’s more, the adjustment back to a standard schedule when it’s time to return back to school can be complicated if this routine was disturbed during the summer.

 So who is right?